Templates

 Advanced Usage: Running Templates from Other Pipelines

-You can trigger templates from within other pipelines, enabling complex workflows:
+You can trigger templates from within other pipelines, enabling complex workflows.
+There are two ways to do this:

 import pandas as pd